 “A couple of those times I did it on purpose.
 I was so lonely and I’d never lived alone before…” Her voice got thick, her eyes reddening.
-“I just needed somebody to come over and watch a movie with me and I had no one else I could call in the middle of the night.
+“I just needed somebody to come over and watch a film with me and I had no one else I could call in the middle of the night.
 I’m sorry, I’m such a mess.”

 “It’s okay,” Suzy said, taken aback.
 “You always had the good boxed wine.”

-“It was just a couple times.
+“It was just a couple of times.
 Look, do you want to try for a second date or should we call the whole thing off?”

 Suzy blinked.
 “Do…do you want to try for a second date?”